Polish–Swedish War (1600–1611): Early battles

 Yet this great victory was absolutely fruitless, owing to the domestic dissensions which prevailed in the Commonwealth during the following five years.
 Chodkiewicz's own army, unpaid for years, abandoned him at last en masse in order to plunder the estates of their political opponents, leaving the hetman to carry on the war as best he could with a handful of mercenaries paid out of the pockets of himself and his friends.
 With tiny, inadequate forces, Chodkiewicz nonetheless prevented Swedes from overrunning the entire Inflanty (Latgale) region, helped by a relative inaction of Swedish commanders until 1608.
 Chodkiewicz, who was one of the magnates who remained loyal to the king, had to divide his attention between the rebellion against Sigismund in the Commonwealth (the Zebrzydowski Rebellion, 1606–1609) and a fresh invasion of Livonia by the Swedes led by Mansfeld in 1608.

 Mansfeld captured Daugavgriva, Viljandi, and Koknese, but when Chodkiewicz returned, the tide turned.
 In 1609, Chodkiwicz once more relieved Riga besides capturing Pärnu.
 Chodkiewicz also defeated the Swedish flotilla at Salis and finally defeated Mansfeld's army once again near the river Gauja.
 Eventually, a truce was signed in 1611 after the death of Charles IX.
 It would last until 1617 (or November 1620, conflicting sources).
 During the next decade, the Commonwealth was occupied by its war against Russia.
 Southern borders were also endangered by the constant troubles with the Ottoman Empire in the Magnate Wars.

 Outcome

 The result of the war is disputed among historians.
-Some historians, like Edgar Kiser, Kriss A. Drass, and William Brustein claim that the war ended in a draw, while other historians, like Andrej Kotljarchuk claim that the war was a Polish–Lithuanian military success.
+Some historians, like Edgar Kiser, Kriss A. Drass, and William Brustein, claim that the outcome of the war was "even", while other historians, like Andrej Kotljarchuk, claim that the war was a Polish–Lithuanian military success.
+The war is listed as having an "undecided" outcome in the Encyclopedia of Wars by Charles Phillips and Alan Axelrod.